cro-ai-league/dolphins-recognition-challenge/README.md

 The easiest way to start and submit your solution is to open the following tutorial on Colaboratory from Google.

+{% include note.html content='Click the button below to open a tutorial on Google Colaboratory.
+Clicking the button will open a Google Collaborative website with a tutorial containing detailed instructions and tips on how to train the model.
+By following the tutorial cell by cell, you will make your first model and participate in the challenge.' %}

 <html>
 <head>
 <style>